|Nutritional Guidelines (per serving)|

-This amazing baguette recipe doesn't even need fancy ingredients!
-Good, all-purpose flour is better than bread flour for the authentic, Parisian crumb and crispy crust.
+This amazing baguette recipe doesn't need any fancy ingredients!
+The all-purpose flour that's already in your pantry is better than bread flour for the authentic Parisian crumb and crispy crust.

-Baguettes are also called "Stangenbrot" and used in German fast food such as "delete Brötchen," or next to a warm stew ("Metzelsuppe" and Oxtail Soup come to mind.).
-They are also making inroads as crostini and are still wonderful dunked in a bowl of coffee, French- style.
+Baguettes are also called stangenbrot and used in German fast food such as Brötchen, or next to a warm stew like Metzelsuppe or oxtail soup.
+They are also a typical base for crostini, as well as being wonderful dunked in a bowl of coffee, French- style.

-While all-purpose flour is called for in this recipe, you can also substitute specialty flours such as European-style or Italian-style flour sold by King Arthur Flour.
-These flours are all a bit lower in protein than bread flour, which affects the final crumb and crust.
+While all-purpose flour is called for in this recipe, you can also substitute specialty flours, such as European-style or Italian-style flours, which are all a bit lower in protein than bread flour, affecting the final crumb and crust.

-- Pour the water into a bowl (I use the stand-mixer bowl because I want to knead it on the machine).
-Add the yeast (instant or bread machine yeast dissolves quickly, but regular, freeze-dried yeast may be used), salt and enough flour to make a shaggy mass when stirred with a spoon.
+Pour the water into a bowl.
+(Use the stand-mixer bowl if you want to knead it in the machine.)
+Add the yeast (instant or bread machine yeast dissolves quickly, but regular, freeze-dried yeast may be used), salt, and enough flour to make a shaggy mass when stirred with a spoon.

-- Let the flour- water mixture sit for 20 to 30 minutes to rehydrate.
+Let the flour and water mixture sit for 20 to 30 minutes to rehydrate.

 Mixing and First Rise

-- If you are mixing by hand, turn the shaggy mass onto a floured board and mix until the dough comes together in a ball, about 2 minutes.
+If you are mixing by hand, turn the rehydrated mixture onto a floured board and mix until the dough comes together in a ball, about 2 minutes.
 Knead for 10 to 12 minutes total.
 The dough should err on the slightly sticky side.
 The wetter the dough, the lighter the crumb.

-- Let it rise at room temperature (about 75°F or 22°C) for 45 minutes, or until dough has risen 25 - 50% from original (not doubled).
+Let it rise at room temperature (about 75 F or 22 C) for 45 minutes, or until dough has risen 25 to 50 percent from original (not doubled).
 If your house is cooler, as mine frequently is, this may take an hour or more.

-- Lightly dust the counter and turn the dough onto it.
+Lightly dust the counter and turn the dough onto it.
 Pat it gently into a rectangle and fold it, brushing off excess flour as you go.
 Fold it letter-style, then make a quarter turn and fold letter-style again to form a square ball.
-See a picture tutorial on how to fold bread dough here.

 Third Rise and Shaping

-- Lightly dust the counter again and turn the dough out onto it.
-Do not pat it down as before, but cut it with a knife or bench scraper into three, equal pieces.
-The pieces should weigh about 10 ounces or 285 grams, each.
+Lightly dust the counter again and turn the dough out onto it.
+Do not pat it down as before, but cut it with a knife or bench scraper into three equal pieces.
+The pieces should weigh about 10 ounces (285 grams) each.

 Last Rise, Scoring, and Baking

-- Turn on oven to 450°F. Place an old pan on the bottom rack to heat and adjust the top rack 1/2 way up.
-If you have an oven or bread stone, heat it with the oven.
-Read more tips on how to prepare the oven and why here.
+Turn on oven to 450 F. Place an old pan on the bottom rack to heat and adjust the top rack 1/2 way up.
+If you have a bread stone, heat it with the oven.

-- Pour some hot water from the tea kettle into the old pan in the bottom of the oven.
-Some recipes call for ice cubes but I think that using ice cubes makes no sense, why would I want to decrease the temperature of the oven?
+Pour some hot water from the tea kettle into the old pan in the bottom of the oven.

-- Close the oven door.
-If you like to spray the oven walls, as I do, do it within the first 5 or 10 minutes of baking.
-See the tutorial for steam in the oven here.
+Close the oven door.
+If you like to spray the oven walls, do it within the first 5 or 10 minutes of baking.

-- Bake loaves until they are golden brown, about 15 to 30 minutes (depends on elevation, I am at 6000 feet above sea level and everything takes longer to cook and bake).
+Bake the loaves until they are golden brown, about 15 to 30 minutes (depending on elevation).
 Turn the loaves about half-way through and remove the parchment paper if it is getting too brown and crispy.

-- Remove bread from the oven and cool on a wire rack for good air circulation.
-Eat within 4 hours of baking for best taste or wrap in plastic foil and freeze for up to three months.
+Remove the bread from the oven and cool on a wire rack for good air circulation.
+Eat within 4 hours of baking for best taste, or wrap in plastic foil and freeze for up to three months.